-2024 Bond Project Presentations
+2024 Bond Project Information

 At its Nov.
 15, 2023 business meeting, the Harborfields Central School District’s Board of Education adopted a resolution to proceed with a community vote on Jan.
 23, 2024 on the financing of various capital improvement work through a bond referendum.
 Residents will have the opportunity to vote on funding for various infrastructure projects throughout the district as demonstrated in the district’s Building Conditions Survey.